andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

 -ffs;

-Sitting dutifully in the driver's seat, Michael is the only occupant of our coach looking straight ahead.
-Despite our fixed port-side gazes, Shannon, Jill, and I can almost assuredly predict when a tunnel is approaching - once Shannon starts to take a video a tunnel is surely soon to follow.
+Sitting dutifully in the driver's seat, Michael is the only occupant of our motor coach looking straight ahead.
+Despite our fixed port-side gazes, Jill and I can almost assuredly predict an approaching tunnel - if Shannon starts to take a video a tunnel is surely soon to follow.

-As we begin the final descent to our destination our red Toyota Corolla cross emerges from a tunnel to a valley that draws our gaze frontward.
+As our red Toyota Corolla Cross begins its final descent to our destination the crimson steed emerges from a tunnel to a valley that draws our gaze frontward.

 "This must be the Valley of the Waterfalls I read about," Jill declares, the only one of us who has done advanced scouting of the area.